 - Accidents are the commonest reason for needing a blood transfusion.

 - Consider joining the Blood Care Foundation (see below).

-Hepatitis B is vaccine preventable and vaccine should be considered if you may be at risk of exposure – this should be discussed with a travel health advisor.
+Hepatitis B vaccine should be considered if you may be at risk of exposure.
+This should be discussed with your travel health advisor.

 There is no vaccine against Hepatitis C or HIV.

-The Blood Care Foundation is an example of an organisation which aims to make reliably screened blood, blood products and sterile equipment available to its members in case of emergency.
+The Blood Care Foundation is an organisation which aims to make reliably screened blood, blood products and sterile equipment available to its members in case of emergency.

 The Foundation uses a network of internationally recognised sources, from where screened blood can be dispatched to members anywhere in the world in an emergency.
 However this does not usually help with an immediate need for blood transfusion, for example, after massive blood loss in an accident.